MailTape/MailTape-v1/_posts/2018-03-25-Christine-Ott.md

 ## Rachel Grimes – The Air in Time
-_Christine Ott_: **"**I discovered Rachel's work through Richard Knox from my most recent album's label, Gizeh Records.
-He found that we had a close musical universe, I took it as a comploment!
+_Christine Ott_: **"**I discovered [Rachel](http://rachelgrimespiano.com/)'s work through Richard Knox from my most recent album's label, [Gizeh Records](http://www.gizehrecords.com/).
+He found that we had a close musical universe, I took it as a compliment!
 Quite a short piece, but full of energy with some Asian inspiration in the spring part.
 I hope I would cross the Atlantic to meet her one day.
 I really like her recent work with Loscil too.**"**

 ## David Lang by Bang on a Can – Cheating, Lying, Stealing
 _Christine Ott_: **"**Sunday morning, in contrast to the first piece...and at the same time, repetitive and evolving music which takes the time of a nice development.
-I love this piece of David Lang, especially this first movement by his Bang on a Can.The recording is great, as is the use and choice of special sounds of percussions.
+I love this piece of [David Lang](https://davidlangmusic.com/), especially this first movement by his [Bang on a Can](https://bangonacan.org/).The recording is great, as is the use and choice of special sounds of percussions.
 A surprising and original piece of music!
 The North American contemporary scene is really interesting to me.**"**

 ## Fink – Looking Too Closely
-_Christine Ott_: **"**Sunday morning, riding on an endless road to the countryside...Fink's lastest album has really great pieces of indie rock, especially 'Who Says', 'Green and the Blue', and 'Warm Shadows'.
+_Christine Ott_: **"**Sunday morning, riding on an endless road to the countryside...[Fink](https://www.finkworld.co.uk/)'s lastest album has really great pieces of indie rock, especially 'Who Says', 'Green and the Blue', and 'Warm Shadows'.
 I also really like the way that this album has been produced.**"**

 # MailTape's selection